viralplatipuss/SimpleFunctional/README.md

 A simple framework for building pure functional apps in Swift.

-The framework is designed to make software very simple and easy to reason about by completely detaching IO events and other side-effects from logic.
-It assumes you have an understanding of pure functional code, and the importance of decoupling IO and side-effects.

-If you are unfamiliar with the concept of pure functional code, [read this](https://medium.com/better-programming/what-is-a-pure-function-3b4af9352f6f).
+The framework is designed to make software very simple and easy to reason about by decoupling IO events and other side-effects from logic.
+It assumes you have an understanding of pure functional code.
+If you are unfamiliar with the concept, [read this](https://medium.com/better-programming/what-is-a-pure-function-3b4af9352f6f).

 ## Examples